gaetanBloch/gaetanBloch/README.md

 - I am an adept of [Agile](https://en.wikipedia.org/wiki/Agile_software_development) [Software Craftsmanship](https://en.wikipedia.org/wiki/Software_craftsmanship) and its [Clean Code Manifesto](https://manifesto.softwarecraftsmanship.org/)
 - I'm an employee of the consulting firm <a href="https://www.eole-consulting.fr/" target="blank">Eole Consulting</a> though I'm in the process of changing company
 - I'm an Associate and Shareholder <a href="https://www.time-planet.com/en">@Time for The Planet</a> 🌍
-- I also work for one of the top IT services company in the world: <a href="https://www.sogeti.com/" target="blank">Capgemini</a>
-- I'm currently working on several projects for a French Governmental Agency 🏢
 - I'm also currently actively involved in a partnership with <a href="https://wwww.geekle.us">Geekle.us</a> that organizes worldwide summits on High Tech trends, as a speaker, moderator and part of the acceptance committee for picking the relevant talks.
 - I love Japan and I lived in Tokyo for 6 years 🗼
 - I'm a found of sports in general although I particularly like Volley-ball and Badminton 🏐  🏸